-Ehrlichiosis is an infectious disease transmitted by the bite of a tick.
+Ehrlichiosis is a bacterial infection transmitted by the bite of a tick.

 Ehrlichiosis is caused by bacteria that belong to the family called Rickettsiae.
 Rickettsial bacteria cause a number of serious diseases worldwide, including Rocky Mountain spotted fever and typhus.
 All of these diseases are spread to humans by a tick, flea, or mite bite.